WeissLaw LLP Reminds GRUB and NBL Shareholders About Its Ongoing Investigations

 [email protected]

-WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Noble Energy, Inc. (NASDAQ: NBL) in connection with the proposed acquisition of the company by Chevron Corporation ("Chevron").
-Under the terms of the all-stock transaction, NBL shareholders will receive 0.1191 Chevron shares for each share of NBL common stock that they own, representing implied per-share merger consideration of $10.42 based on Chevron's August 6, 2020 closing price of $87.47.
+WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Noble Energy, Inc. in connection with the proposed acquisition of the company by Chevron Corporation ("Chevron").
+Under the terms of the all-stock transaction, NBL shareholders will receive 0.1191 Chevron shares for each share of NBL common stock that they own, representing implied per-share merger consideration of $10.69 based on Chevron's August 13, 2020 closing price of $89.82.
 If you own NBL shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: http://www.weisslawllp.com/noble-energy-inc/

 SOURCE WeissLaw LLP